Umbria Walking Holiday

 A free day

 Today you can take things at your own pace - relax at the hotel or discover more.
-Here are some suggustons ;
+Here are some suggestions;

 1. Short Lakeside Walks Around Passignano